- British Library Online Account

 Yes, you still need to upgrade your account.
 You don't need to have an email account to do this, although you won't be able to access other Library services without one.

-I'm a Colindale user.
+I used to be a Colindale user.
 Do I need to upgrade my account?

 I use the reading room at Boston Spa.
 Will there be any changes for me?